Farrah Abraham: Personal life and legal issues

-In April 2021, Abraham filed a report to the Palm Beach Police Department accusing then Windsor, California mayor Dominic Foppoli of sexually assaulting her.
-She was one of nine women to accuse Foppoli of sex crimes.
-Foppoli resigned within three hours of reporters asking him about her allegations.
+In April 2021, Abraham filed a report to the Palm Beach Police Department alleging she was drugged and raped by politician and then Windsor, California Dominic Foppoli while visiting Palm Beach, Florida in March.
+Abraham explained she had been at a wine tasting event with Foppoli and had no other memory of the night.
+Palm Beach detectives suspended their investigation in January 2022 due to "insufficient evidence," citing Abraham's lack of memory.
+Three hours after Foppoli was questioned about the allegations, he resigned as mayor.
+In December 2022, Abraham filed a lawsuit in the Sonoma County Superior Court against Foppoli.
 California Attorney General Rob Bonta declined to pursue criminal charges against Foppoli in 2024, and Abraham then filed a civil lawsuit set for trial in 2026.